Check FMLA eligibility in one pass.

 LeaveCheck turns the usual article maze into a plain-language screener.
-It walks through employer coverage, service length, hours worked, and likely leave reason, then tells you where the answer looks clear and where records still need confirmation.
+Answer seven core questions, then see where the answer looks clear and where records still need confirmation.

-Built for operators, managers, and employees who want a fast first pass grounded in U.S. Department of Labor guidance, with every rule callout labeled as of February 2025.
+Built for operators, managers, and employees who want a fast first pass with source-backed references labeled as of February 2025.

 What LeaveCheck does well